SKrotkih/SimpleOrganizer/README.md

 - localization app
 - local notifications
 - sharing via UIActivityViewController
+- sharing on Facebook and Twitter via SLComposeViewController
 - UIDocument.
 Enter and Edit files in the Documents folder.
 - Document Picker - access to files on remote storage like iCloud, DropBox and etc with a download to the local Documents folder.
 - extension